rizinorg/book/src/analysis/code_analysis.md

   return result;
 }
 ```
-then compile it with `gcc -c example.c -m32 -O0 -fno-pie`, we will get the object file `example.o`. open it with radare2.
+then compile it with `gcc -c example.c -m32 -O0 -fno-pie`, we will get the object file `example.o`. open it with rizin.

 since we haven't analyzed it yet, the `pdf` command will not print out the disassembly here:
 ```
-$ r2 example.o
+$ rizin example.o
 [0x08000034]> pdf
 p: Cannot find function at 0x08000034
 [0x08000034]> pd